The Sign of Four - Part Ten

 Look.

-No, I'm not gonna do it.
+Speaker 1 No, I'm not going to do it.
 I think, you know,

-Okay, so I got this card which says you're one tough cookie and it's a picture of a cookie with a plaster on his head.
-Thoughts?
+Speaker 1 Okay, so I got this card which says you're one tough cookie and it's a picture of a cookie with a plaster on his head.
+Thought

-Just gonna move these cards out of the way and put ours at the front.
+Speaker 1 Just gonna gonna move these cards out of the way and put ours at the front.
 Let's put that Chelsea one back there, and these can get lost as well.

 Right.

-Do the parents and the medical staff realize that a priceless diamond is at stake?
+Speaker 1 do the parents and the medical staff realise that a priceless diamond is at stake?
 Mm-hmm.

 I believe we have imparted all this information, yes.
 Great, great.

-So, if if they beat us to the diamond, can I blame the NHS?
+So, if they beat us to the diamond, can I blame the NHS?
 Or

 Hi, Jonathan.
 Mr.